eclecticiq/cabby/docs/index.rst

 Cabby is designed from the ground up to act as a Python library and as a command line tool, it's key features are:

 * **Rich feature set**:
-  it supports all TAXII services according to TAXII specification (v1.0 and v1.1).
+  supports all TAXII services according to TAXII specification (v1.0 and v1.1).

 * **Version agnostic**:
-  it abstracts specific implementation details and returns version agnostic entities.
+  abstracts specific implementation details and returns version agnostic entities.

 * **Stream parsing**:
-  Heavy TAXII Poll Response messages are parsed on the fly, reducing memory footprint and time untill first content block is available.
+  heavy TAXII Poll Response messages are parsed on the fly, reducing memory footprint and time until first content block is available.

 .. rubric:: Documentation contents